 Catalytic interviews, field reports, and commentary on

 The Laura Flanders Show leads the field in new economy media, reporting on the social critics, artists, activists, and entrepreneurs who are building tomorrow’s world today.
-Since 2008, The Laura Flanders Show has reached 2,765,000 viewers on YouTube (over 100,000 people every month, as of July 2015, and growing).
+Since 2008, The Laura Flanders Show has reached 3.1 million viewers on YouTube (over 150,000 people every month).
 The program is syndicated in the US on KCET/LINKtv and Free Speech TV for a combined reach of some 74 million homes, and internationally, in English and Spanish on the pan-Latin American network teleSUR, reaching an additional 180 million homes around the world.